 Upon driving through the park, there were a lot more sites open than what was circled.
 Come to find out, he’d circled only open 30 Amp sites, as the 50 Amp sites were all an extra fee depending on the location.
 I asked about how you can reserve a 50 Amp site because that’s something unheard-of at Thousand Trails and was told when you make the reservation you need to call the campground to ask for 50 Amp.

 There are quite a few permanent residents at this campground as well.
 A lot of those sites appeared to be unkept and “junky”.
 It seems many of the more modern 50 Amp sites are also going to be permanent residents.

 The sites are very tight, the gravel pull-through is narrow so you’ll be very close to your neighbor that you’re sharing the power post with; my neighbor’s slide is about 3′ from mine.
-Also the neighboring coaches on the passenger side face each other so you’ll see a lot of your neighbor.
-We didn’t see any fire pits at all in the park outside of ones owned by campers.
-Each site has a picnic table and very little grounds before the next site.
+Also, the neighboring coaches on the passenger side face each other so you’ll see a lot of your neighbors.
+We didn’t see any fire pits at all in the park outside of the ones owned by campers.
+Each site has a picnic table and very little ground before the next site.

 Overall we were happy with our site.
-The campground is quiet and skies dark at night showing all the stars.
+The campground is quiet and the skies are dark at night showing all the stars.

 Verde Valley has some of the amenities you’d want from a campground.
 Most of the staff we encountered were friendly except the gentleman that came to help with our power issue when we arrived.

 The restrooms and showers looked clean and fairly well-kept.